urbit/urbit/urb/zod/main/pub/src/doc/ref/hoon/orthography.md

 While both of these techniques are used to preserve the right margin, the latter is used when the keys and/or values are especially heavy.

-The right margin is a precious resource not to be wasted.
-It's this third law that, when properly applied, makes casual readers wonder if Hoon is a functional language at all.
-It doesn't have a program counter, but it looks like it does - at least when written right.

 Naming Convention
 -----------------